 Intensive analysis of "Intersections and Connections" contextualized pedagogy

-Methods and strategies to expand the historical narrative
+Exploring methods and strategies to expand the historical narrative

 Reviewing methods of assessment and learning outcomes

 Introduction to the online discussion forum for peer-to-peer mentorship and professional support

 High-quality Digital Instructional Resources

 "Intersections and Connections" civics-based content is contextualized within the current curriculum for grades 6 - 12 and aligned with MA state standards, national standards, integrated literacy approaches, and anchored in critical analysis of primary sources.*

 Teacher's guides for each thematic module include essential questions, expected learning outcomes, framework alignment, background information, skills-based activities, scaffolded analysis tools, answer keys, and assessments with rubrics.